torokernel/torokernel/examples/HelloWorld/README.md

 `kvm -m 512 -smp 2 -vnc :0 -kernel HelloWorld.bin -monitor stdio`

 By doing this, your kernel boots in only 150ms, well done!

+If you want to speed up the booting time, you can use **QBoot**.
+To do this, just call **kvm** with the following parameters:

+`kvm -bios ../../builder/bios.bin  -m 512 -smp 2 -vnc :0 -kernel HelloWorld.bin -monitor stdio`

 ## Windows Users